Solar-B/.github/profile/readme.md

 # Solar Bear

-A solar-hybrid trike: powered by sun and muscles!
+A hybrid solar-muscle powered trike!

 The purpose of the __Solar Bear__ is to: